nikosdion/toggle-dark/README.md

 sudo cp toggle-dark.phar /usr/local/bin/toggle-dark
 ```

+This does not take into account two use cases where a toggle between the dark and light theme is necessary:

+* Suspending your computer after sunset and resuming it after dawn (or suspending after dawn and resuming after sunset).
+* Suspending your computer between noon and midnight and resuming it after dawn.

+To address these problems you need to have the Toggle Dark update to run on Plasma login and screen unlocking.

+* Go to System Settings, Notifications and click on Configure next to Applications.
+* Click on Plasma Workspace
+* Click on Configure Events
+* Select Login
+* Check the Run Command checkbox and enter `/usr/local/bin/toggle-dark update` in the text box next to it.
+* Click on OK
+* Click on Screen Saver
+* Click on Configure Events
+* Select Screen Unlocked
+* Check the Run Command checkbox and enter `/usr/local/bin/toggle-dark update` in the text box next to it.
+* Click on OK
+* Click on Apply

+This will allow the dark/light theme to toggle even in the two use cases explained above.

 ## Usage

 This tool can be used to toggle between a Light and Dark global Plasma theme based on the sunrise and sunset.